graphsense/graphsense.github.io/documentation.md

 Not at all because labels, tags, and categories assigned by the user are not sent back to the server.
 They are only stored on the client-side and not used in any way on the server-side.

 <h4>Governance & Organization</h4>

 **Q: Who is behind GraphSense, and who is driving development?**

-GraphSense has a strong research background, and development is mainly driven by the GraphSense core team (see [About](about.html)).
-This team consists mainly of scientists and engineers working for [AIT's Data Science and Artificial Intelligence Research Group](https://www.ait.ac.at/themen/data-science/).
+GraphSense has a strong research background, and development is mainly driven by the GraphSense core team.

 **Q: Who is funding GraphSense?**